yingying96/hats-ci/guidetohats.md

     |       └── android_app.robot    # For android mobile applications
     └── ...

 ## Step 2.
-Getting started with mobile and browser automation
+Get started with mobile and browser automation

 1. Load hats virtual environment on your command prompt by running `hats_shell`